krsoninikhil/go-rest-kit/README.md

 // setup routes
 func main() {
-    businessTypeDao        = crud.Dao[models.BusinessType]{PGDB: s.pgdb} // use your own doa if you need custom implementation businessTypeCtlr = crud.Controller[models.BusinessType, types.BusinessTypeResponse, types.BusinessTypeRequest]{
+    businessTypeDao        = crud.Dao[models.BusinessType]{PGDB: db} // use your own doa if you need custom implementation businessTypeCtlr = crud.Controller[models.BusinessType, types.BusinessTypeResponse, types.BusinessTypeRequest]{
         Svc: &businessTypeDao, // using dao for service as no business logic is required here } // prewritten controller struct with CRUD methods